TandoorRecipes/recipes/docs/install/manual.md

 # Manual installation instructions

-These intructions are inspired from a standard django/gunicorn/postgresql instructions ([for example](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04))
+These instructions are inspired from a standard django/gunicorn/postgresql instructions ([for example](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04))

 !!! warning
     Be sure to use python 3.9 and pip related to python 3.9.
 Depending on your distribution calling `python` or `pip` will use python2 instead of python 3.9.